Motia Icon

 • Test errors - Make sure your error handling actually works

-• Watch events - Don't assume events fired, check them
+• Watch messages - Don't assume messages were enqueued, check them

-• Always wait - Call waitEvents() or events might not finish
+• Always wait - Call waitEvents() or messages might not finish

 • Clean up - Always close() the tester when done